benbalter/benbalter.github.com/_posts/2020-02-06-blocking-vs-muting.md

 ### User blocking (on most sites)

-User blocking, at least on most sites, includes all the features of user muting (you can't see and don't get notifications for their content), but goes a step further and also prevents the blocked user from seeing _your_ content.
+User blocking, at least on most sites, includes all the features of user muting (you can't see and don't get notifications for their content), but goes a step further in that it also prevents the blocked user from seeing _your_ content.

-Because they can't see your content, the blocked user logically can't interact with your content.
+Because they can't see your content, the blocked user logically can't interact with your content (reply, down vote, etc.).
 Blocked users are almost always able to figure out (or are explicitly told) that you've blocked them, thus making blocking inherently more confrontational than muting.
 Not to mention, in reality, the block only adds friction to the unwanted behavior, as the blocked user can simply log out or create a new (sock puppet) account to see or interact with your content.

 ### The problem with blocking and muting on most sites

 Imagine a simpler time before social networks or even the internet.
 Now imagine one day, that an inventor comes along and hands everyone a megaphone.
 The megaphone allows anyone to shout anything they went, and when they do, anyone in earshot can hear it.

-Now one day, one townsperson stands in the middle of the town's square shouting something terrible about you.
-The megaphone inventor is quick to give you ear plugs so that you don’t have to hear them (muting), but other people, namely your friends and neighbors still do, and not only is someone shouting into a megaphone all day likely disruptive to your friends' and neighbors' routines, the person with the megaphone is still saying terrible things about you.
-Now you just don’t know what they're saying (and thus can’t defend yourself).[^1]
+The next day, one townsperson stands in the middle of the town's square and uses one of those megaphones to shout something terrible about you.
+The megaphone inventor is quick to give you ear plugs so that you don’t have to hear what they're saying (muting), but other people, namely your friends and neighbors still do, and not only is someone shouting into a megaphone all day likely disruptive to your friends' and neighbors' daily routines, the person with the megaphone is still saying terrible things about you - you just don’t know what they're saying (and thus can’t defend yourself).[^1]

-Now if the inventor makes the shouter wear special ear plugs that prevents them from hearing what you say (blocking), they can no longer respond or interact with you directly, but they're still welcome to shout all they want in that town square for all others to hear, and in most cases, could probably remove the ear plugs any time they wanted - far from ideal.
+Now if the inventor makes the person saying all those terrible things wear some sort of special ear plugs that prevents them from hearing what you say (blocking), they can no longer respond or interact with you directly, but they're still welcome to shout all they want in that town square for all others to hear, and in most cases, could probably remove the ear plugs any time they wanted - far from ideal.

 ### Platforms' role in policing digital town squares

-If this type of disruptive behavior occurred in a real-world town square, the town would have police, a justice system, and centuries of legal tradition to amicably enforce societal norms, but as the types of conversations that traditionally occurred in town squares move online, platforms have been understandably reluctant or slow to police digital town squares themselves, at least not in the same way or with the same level of maturity.
+If this type of disruptive behavior occurred in a real-world town square, the town would have police, a justice system, and centuries of legal tradition to amicably enforce well-understood societal norms, but as the types of conversations that traditionally occurred in town squares move online, platforms have been understandably reluctant or slow to police digital town squares themselves, at least not in the same way or with the same level of maturity.

 There's an ongoing debate as to the role platforms should play in policing online discourse.
 Different platforms have different purposes and constraints, but if I were that hypothetical megaphone inventor, at minimum, I'd personally feel ethically compelled to ensure that my invention wasn't used as an instrument to harm others.
 After all, the inventor is not required to invent the megaphone in the first place, [nor are they be obligated to amplify all voices or amplify all voices equally](https://ben.balter.com/2020/01/17/ten-lessons-learned-fostering-a-community-of-communities-on-github/#10-be-purposeful-about-the-role-you-play).